onflow/fcl-js/README.md

 ### Building a FCL compatible wallet

-- Read the [wallet guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl-core/src/wallet-provider-spec/draft-v3.md) to understand the implementation details.
+- Read the [wallet guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl-core/src/wallet-provider-spec/draft-v4.md) to understand the implementation details.
 - Review the architecture of the [FCL dev wallet](https://github.com/onflow/fcl-dev-wallet) for an overview.
 - If building a non-custodial wallet, see the [Account API](https://github.com/onflow/flow-account-api) and the [FLIP](https://github.com/onflow/flow/pull/727) on derivation paths and key generation.

 ---

+## 🛠 Want to Use the Flow SDK Directly?

+If you prefer to interact with Flow at a **lower level** without using FCL, you can use the [Flow JavaScript SDK](packages/sdk/readme.md) directly.
+The SDK provides raw access to Flow's API for sending transactions, executing scripts, and managing accounts.

+FCL is built **on top of the Flow SDK**, making it easier to handle authentication, wallet interactions, and dapp connectivity.
+Choose the approach that best fits your use case.

 ## Support

-Notice a problem or want to request a feature?
+- Notice a problem or want to request a feature?
 [Add an issue](https://github.com/onflow/fcl-js/issues).

-Discuss FCL with the community on the [forum](https://forum.onflow.org/c/developer-tools/flow-fcl/22).

-Join the Flow community on [Discord](https://discord.gg/k6cZ7QC) to keep up to date and to talk to the team.
+- Join the Flow community on [Discord](https://discord.gg/flow) to keep up to date and to talk to the team.
+- Read the [Contributing Guide](./CONTRIBUTING.md) to learn how to contribute to the project.